MengerSponge/PHYS4130-S26/Michael/ODEs/Project 3/writeup.md

   <p><em>Figure 7:</em> Plots of the phasae space volums over time for the undamped SHO for three different integrators.</p>
 </div>

-The two symplectic methods seem to be conserving phase space volume while LSODA is accumulating more error as the simulation continues!
+The two symplectic methods seem to be conserving phase space volume while LSODA is accumulating more error as the simulation continues.
 Now, let's see what happens when damping is introduced.

 <div align="center">
   <img src="SHO_Damped_Volume.png" alt="Damped Phase Volumes" width="600">